Reiten auf der Schiene

 SeaTac / Airport Station

 This is the stop you'd get off at if you're taking a flight out of Seattle-Tacoma International Airport (SEA).
 Getting inside the airport is a bit of a walk, but you'll likely be in the company of many other travelers.
-In addition, this stop is within walking distance of many hotels, car rental facilities, and restaurants.
-For a filling meal, walk 10 minutes south on International Blvd to 13 Coins, an iconic, midcentury restaurant with a vast menu of American classics.
+Additionally, this stop is conveniently located within walking distance of numerous hotels, car rental facilities, and restaurants.

 Tukwila International Boulevard Station

 The Tukwila/International Boulevard stop sits within a highly diverse neighborhood, where you can find delicious global cuisine within walking distance.
-Some of our favorite spots include Zain Restaurant & Bakery Cafe and Kappa Espresso.
 You could also take a short bus ride to Westfield Southcenter, a shopping center with over 200 retailers and restaurants, a movie theater, and two bowling alleys.

 Rainier Beach Station